-The Nominations and Remuneration Committee of our board of trustees determines the chief executive's salary and reviews this each year, in line with the principles set for the organisation's pay policy.
+The Nominations and Remuneration Committee of our board of trustees determines the chief executive's salary and reviews this each year, with an approach that aligns with the principles set for the organisation's pay policy.
 This committee also approves annual recommendations made by the chief executive on any changes to the executive directors' salaries and benefits.
-The chief executive attends the Committee, but the chief executive is not present when their own remuneration is being discussed.
+The chief executive attends the committee, but is not present when their own remuneration is being discussed.